MichaelSzczepaniak/llmamd/data/data_readme.txt

 test_clean_v05.csv   @ and # replaced with <user> and <hashtag> tokens test_clean_v06.csv   expand contractions
-test_clean_v07.csv   remove digits, stop words, make everything lower case
+test_clean_v07.csv   remove digits, stop words, make everything lower case test_clean_v08.csv   remove out-of-vocabulary (OOV) words/tokens

+aug_clean_v07.csv    same processing as t*_clean_v07.csv but on augmented tweets aug_clean_v08.csv    remove out-of-vocabulary (OOV) words/tokens

+vocab.txt  all the tokens that are considered as the vocabulary for the project
+           These were determined by first finding all the tokens that had a mapping in the gloVe twitter embeddings file and then if the token occurred more than once in the entire training corpus

 Definitions